wengkin2967/mbusa2020-ML-project/README.md

     10. *common_keywords*: number of terms shared between the two nodes

-    11. *keyword_similarity*: number of common keywords / all keywords of two author
+    11. *keyword_similarity*: number of common keywords / all (union) keywords of two author

     12. *common_venue*: number of venue shared between two nodes

-    13. *venue_similarity*: number of common venues / all venues of two author
+    13. *venue_similarity*: number of common venues / all (union) venues of two author